B-rahul7030/exam/README.md

 ***GIT HUB WORKSHOP***
  **GIT HUB**
 ## ordered list
-1. thid id about first line
+1. this id about first line
 2. this is about second line